the fresh films actors

 BIO

-The gracefull, down-to-earth Meryl Streep has since the end of the 1970s been a powerful proponent for the regular woman in an otherwise increasingly glamour-based and superficial Hollywood.
-She has given substance, credibility and - not least - soul to both the industry and numerous characters.
+The graceful and down-to-earth Meryl Streep has, ever since the late 1970s, been a powerful advocate for the regular woman in an increasingly glamour-focused and superficial Hollywood.
+She has brought substance, credibility, and – not least – soul to both the industry and a wide range of characters.

-Throughout the 1980s, Streep consolidated her position as one of the most distinguished female movie actresses of all time, constantly choosing good roles and giving impressive performances.
-After a minor setback in the early 1990s, she was back in superb form in Clint Eastwood's The Bridges of Madison County, and she has maintained a remarkably high level ever since.
-While her looks early in her career led her to more mature roles than her age suggested, she has aged more than gracefully, something which has given her a span of more than 30 years playing middle-aged female characters.
-When she was nominated for best supporting actress for Spike Jonze's Adaptation. in 2003, she became the one performer (male or female) with the most Academy Award nominations in history.
+Throughout the 1980s, Streep consolidated her status as one of the most distinguished film actresses in cinema history, consistently choosing strong roles and delivering captivating performances.
+After a minor lull in the early 1990s, she returned to top form with Clint Eastwood's The Bridges of Madison County, and she has maintained a remarkably high level ever since.
+Early in her career, her mature screen presence led to roles beyond her actual age, but she has aged with rare grace, allowing her to spend several decades portraying middle-aged women.
+When she was nominated for Best Supporting Actress for Spike Jonze's Adaptation. in 2003, she became the most Oscar-nominated performer – male or female – in history.

 WHAT DO THE CRITICS SAY?